 - a.
 Solar units-an all-in-one kit.

-Units are ready to work within
+Units are ready to work within 5 minutes.

-5 minutes.

 - b.
 DC battery-for which you will need a 12 volt battery.

-Q. Advantages of Pos/Neg netting (diagram below)?
+Q. Advantages of Pos/Neg?

 A. Main use of Pos/Neg net is in dry, sandy or rocky soil conditions due to poor soil moisture.